FiloSottile/mkcert/README.md

 # mkcert

 mkcert is a simple tool for making locally-trusted development certificates.
-There is no configuration.
+It requires no configuration.

 ```
 $ mkcert -install
 Created a new local CA at "/Users/filippo/Library/Application Support/mkcert" 💥
 The local CA is now installed in the system trust store! ⚡️
+The local CA is now installed in the Firefox trust store (requires restart)! 🦊

 $ mkcert example.com '*.example.org' myapp.dev localhost 127.0.0.1 ::1
 Using the local CA at "/Users/filippo/Library/Application Support/mkcert" ✨